-A portable and temporary wireless mesh assessment kit can be used to speed up and reduce the costs of a data center energy use assessment and overcome the issues with respect to shutdowns.
+The purpose of this document is to provide structured guidance to data center owners, and operators, to empower them with information on importance of energy assessment and how a portable and temporary wireless mesh assessment kit can be used to speed up the process and reduce the costs of a data center energy use assessment and overcome the issues with respect to shutdowns.
+This kit is suitable only for data centers with air-cooled IT equipment.

 The assessment kit is comprised of temperature, relative humidity, and pressure sensors.
-Also included are power meters that can be installed on computer room air conditioners (CRACs) without intrusive interruption of data center operations.
+Also included are power meters that can be installed on computer room air conditioners (CRACs).

 The assessment kit produces data required for a detailed energy assessment of the data center.
 Its design incorporates the following considerations:

-- Measurement of environmental parameters (temperature, humidity, pressure) and power through a non-intrusive, non-interruptive process. - These parameters (temperature, dew point) at server intakes are recognized by ASHRAE for standardization of server cooling performance. - Air management improvement will provide grounds for increasing data center temperature closer to ASHRAE recommended or allowable numbers. - Graphical reports (maps) for different parameters provide an accurate understanding of data center operation
+- Measurement of environmental parameters (temperature, humidity, pressure) and power through a non-intrusive, non-interruptive process. - These parameters (temperature, dew point) at server intakes are recognized by ASHRAE for standardization of server cooling performance. - Air management improvement will provide grounds for increasing data center temperature closer to ASHRAE recommended or allowable numbers. - Graphical reports (maps) for different parameters provide an accurate understanding of data center operation - Ease of installation limits the duration of the test. - Assessor can decide on the length of data collection based on the site needs. - The way the data is recorded gives the assessor a chance to review and analyze the collected data later. - Meanwhile some simple and quick energy efficiency measures can be implemented and the impact can be observed real time and documented.